J-Carder/J-Carder/README.md

 # Hi, I'm Jeremy Carder

-### I'm currently finishing my diploma in Information and Computer Systems

 You can checkout my [website](https://jeremycarder.ca) for more about me and what I'm working on.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=j-carder)](https://github.com/anuraghazra/github-readme-stats)